bufbuild/docs.buf.build/docs/breaking/rules.md

 Choose a category based on the following:

-  - If you distribute your generated source code outside of a monorepo in any capacity, or want to make sure that consumers of the generated source code will not have broken builds, use `FILE` or `PACKAGE`.
+  - If you distribute your generated source code outside of a monorepo in any capacity, or want to make sure that consumers of the generated source code don't experience broken builds, use `FILE` or `PACKAGE`.
 Choose `FILE` if you use (or might use) any languages that generate header files (such as C++ or Python), or `PACKAGE` if you only use languages that generate code on a per-package basis (such as Golang). **If in doubt, choose `FILE`.**